Sattvic, Rajasic or Tamasic Life

 Sources Sattva, Rajas and Tamas come from:

 - Food and drinks.
 Only few food have a singular guna, most of them combine two gunas.
 When processed, food can change guna.
 Fresh apple is sattvic, canned – rajasic, and precooked, frozen and microwaved apple pie is tamasic.
 Examples of pure sattvic food are dairy, honey, rice, and figs. Rajasic food: canned fruits, sour food and any food that is too salty or too spicy.
 Tamasic food: old food, meat, fish, and eggs.
 Sattvic drinks: pure water and milk, rajasic – coffee, tea, coke; tamasic – alcohol.
 Full list of food in three gunas you can find in the article “How food affects our mind”.

 - Places.
 Country side, temples, places where spiritual wisdom is taught are sattvic.
 Cities, offices, sporting places and probably 90% of all locations we attend are rajasic.
 Pubs, bars, jails, cemeteries are tamasic.

 - Communication.
-Communication with someone who seek spiritual progress, with righteous people introduces us to sattva guna.
+Communication with someone who seek spiritual progress, with righteous people, introduces us to sattva guna.
 Every contact which includes competition is rajasic.
-Communication related to drinking spirits, criminal activities or gossiping binds us to tamas.
+The communication related to drinking spirits, criminal activities or gossiping binds us to tamas.

 - Activities.
 Meditation, prayer, taking care of others – are sattvic activities.
 Too much working, playing and watching competitive sports – is rajasic.
 Stealing, killing, depravity – are tamasic actions.